 Bats are hunted across India primarily for the perceived medicinal properties.
 People across region associate its medicinal properties to cure various diseases ranging from asthma, kidney stones, potency, paralysis, etc. In few regions there are certain tribes who hunt and consume bats just as an alternate source of meat.
 Due to rampant hunting certain bats have become endangered while some have become locally extinct.

-Bats in general are carriers and reservoirs of various viral diseases.
+Bats in general are carriers and reservoirs of various zoonotic viruses.
 However these viruses do not affect their mortality as much as their transmission to other animals or humans does.
 One of the common disease found in bats across the world is rabies.
 A disease know an White Nose Syndrome has been killing millions of bats in USA and northern Europe.
 In Australia bats have succumbed to the rising heat wave.